Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Tree-Based Quantum Simulator

 \subsection{\qtree: Organization}

-\qtree creates a simulation tree with nodes on the same layer all having the same arity.
-We use the following notation for the tree structure (assuming k subcircuits):
+\qtree creates a simulation tree with nodes on the same layer, all having the same arity.
+We use the following notation to represent a given tree structure (assuming k subcircuits):

-The $A_i$ is the arity of the nodes with a depth of i.
-For example, as the baseline simulation shown in Figure~\ref{fig:design_baseline} incurs 64 shots, its simulation tree can be represented as (64,1,1).
-In this representation, we can calculate the number of instances of i$_{\text{th}}$ subcircuit using the following equation: The total number of outcomes of a \qtree simulation tree, therefore, is $\prod_{j=0}^{k - 1}A_j$.
+The $A_i$ is the arity of the nodes with a depth of $i$.
+For example, as the baseline simulation shown in Figure~\ref{fig:graphical-representation} incurs 64 shots, its simulation tree can be represented as (64,1,1).
+We can calculate the number of instances of i$_{\text{th}}$ subcircuit using the following equation: